- Builds on new understanding of geologically plausible rates of thermogenic methane generation by large igneous provinces

 Training and Skills

-CENTA students will benefit from 45 days training throughout their PhD including a 10 day placement.
-In the first year, students will be trained as a single cohort on environmental science, research methods and core skills.
-Throughout the PhD, training will progress from core skills sets to master classes specific to the student's projects and themes.
+CENTA students attend 45 days of general training throughout their PhD, including a 10-day placement.
+In the first year, students will be trained as a single cohort in environmental science, research methods and core skills.
+During the PhD, training focus will progress from core skill sets to master classes more specific to the student's project.

 This project will suit a numerate graduate in any branch of earth sciences.
 Although full training in project-specific LIP modelling techniques and climate modelling software will be provided, previous experience in computational techniques will be advantageous.